hanbarfe/PP-Project/README.md

 # PP-Project
 Project for a discipline called Práticas de Programação on University UNIFACISA.
-Project using React and NodeJS(Express) with SocketIo and MongoDB.
+Project using React with Redux and NodeJS(Express) and MongoDB.

 ## Requirements